 The First Diamond Test

-If tested for their physical and chemical properties, both natural and lab-grown diamonds will return similar results.
-The crystal structure will be the same.
-The chemical composition will be similar (depending on what other chemicals are included for properties like color).
-In this way, the terms “synthetic diamonds” or “manufactured diamonds” don't actually refer to the diamond itself.
+Yes, the crystal structures of natural and lab-grown diamonds are the same, and the chemical compositions are similar (depending on what other chemicals are included for properties like color).
+In this way, the terms “synthetic diamonds” or “manufactured diamonds” don't actually refer to the diamonds themselves.
 Chemically, these carbon lab diamonds are real diamonds.
 “Synthetic” and “manufactured” refers to their lab-based process of creation.

 The Second Diamond Test

 The GIA has identified many synthetic diamonds that have been fraudulently mixed in with natural ones.
 It's not that difficult to make these identifications.
-Carbon lab diamonds have a number of markers that show their lesser worth.
+Carbon lab diamonds have several markers that show their lesser worth.

 Clarity and inclusions are assessed in these exams.
-It's here that most lab-grown diamonds are readily apparent as synthetic.
+It's here that most lab-grown diamonds become readily apparent as synthetic.

 Metal inclusions can also give them away.
 Lab-grown diamonds use a metal solution to assist in their growth.
 This means that carbon lab diamonds have metallic inclusions.
-Magnifying as little as 10x reveals them, making them very obvious to even a cursory examination by an expert using a loupe.
-These inclusions aren't to be found in natural diamonds.
-Examining with a loupe is only the most basic step in an expert's examination, and it already reveals diamonds that are artificially created.
+Magnifying as little as 10x reveals these inclusions, making them rather obvious to even a cursory examination by an expert using a loupe.
+Metal inclusions aren't found in natural diamonds.
+Examining the stones with a loupe is only the most basic step in an expert's assessment, and it already reveals if diamonds are artificially created.

-Natural diamonds may have other inclusions, some of which are valued – these include crystals, clouds, and various other qualities earned over time as they incorporate other elements or experience volcanic eruptions over millions of years.
-These inclusions often contribute to rare visual properties that make natural diamonds unique and sought after.
-They cannot be found in lab-grown diamonds, because they are the result of millions of years of growth, not a week's worth.
+Natural diamonds may have other inclusions, some of which are valued – these include crystals, clouds, and various other qualities earned over time as the stones incorporate other elements or the earth’s crust experiences volcanic eruptions over millions of years.
+These natural inclusions often contribute to rare visual properties that make mined diamonds unique and sought after.
+These properties cannot be found in lab-grown diamonds, because they are the result of millions of years of growth, not a week's worth.

 A tester for electric conductivity also provides a useful metric.
 Diamonds conduct electricity very well, whereas many fakes do not.

-High-profile weighting separates diamonds from other stones.
+Lastly, high-profile weighting separates diamonds from other stones.
 Scales designed to weigh carats can reveal very small differences in weight between stones.
-When a stone shows too much difference, it's not a real diamond.
+When a stone shows too much difference, it's not a real diamond – natural or synthetic.

 What does this all mean for synthetic diamonds?
 Value is always based on perception and worth.
 Polls of the public and diamond price points both reveal that synthetic diamonds are simply not as highly sought out or as valued as natural diamonds.